The K-12 Cyber Incident Map

 - The Identity Theft Resource Center tracks U.S. data breaches, including those affecting schools.

-Nonetheless, the dataset underlying this map is undeniably incomplete, perhaps by orders of magnitude, and may contain errors.
+Nonetheless, the dataset underlying this map is undeniably incomplete and may contain errors.
 Neither school districts nor their vendors are compelled to make public disclosures of every potentially significant incident (if required at all by state data breach notification laws), and media reports can be short and ambiguous.

 How Can I Report an Incident?
 How Can I Contribute?